altheasmith/Documentation/StartDjango.md

   ```python
   return redirect('redirectto/thisurl')
   ```
-Redirect sends the process back through the urls -> views process to end with a rendered template.
+Instead of rendering a template directly, redirect sends the process back through the urls -> views process to end with a rendered template.

 #####HTML Templates: